Quick Answer: Colorado's live music reputation begins—and for many people, ends—with Red Rocks Amphitheatre.

-Colorado's live music reputation begins—and for many people, ends—with Red Rocks Amphitheatre.
+Colorado's live music reputation begins.and for many people, ends.with Red Rocks Amphitheatre.
 And fair enough: when you have the only naturally occurring, acoustically perfect amphitheatre on the planet, it tends to dominate the conversation.
 Pollstar literally retired its "Best Outdoor Venue" award after Red Rocks won it so many times that the competition became meaningless.

 But Red Rocks is the crown jewel, not the whole collection.
-Colorado's concert scene is a sprawling, diverse ecosystem of world-class venues that spans from intimate 150-seat jazz clubs in Denver to alpine amphitheatres framed by 14,000-foot peaks.
+Colorado's concert scene is a sprawling, diverse ecosystem of top-tier venues that spans from intimate 150-seat jazz clubs in Denver to alpine amphitheatres framed by 14,000-foot peaks.
 The state doesn't just have great concerts—it has a concert culture unlike anywhere else in America.

 Here's why.